 Don’t miss: How to Record Screen as GIF in Ubuntu

 To configure the extension, you’ll need to access the configuration module.
-You can do this from the GNOME Tweak Tool by clicking on the gear icon next to the extension.
+You can do this from the GNOME Tweak Tool by clicking the gear icon next to the extension.
 If you don’t use GNOME Tweak Tool, visit the Dash to Panel web page again from the link above and you should see a settings button next to the toggle.
 Click on it.

 Windows Taskbar position and style

 When the configuration module opens up, you’ll find your GNOME taskbar is a whole lot more customizable than the Windows taskbar could even imagine, if it could imagine.
-From the panel size, icon margin, padding, to how the running apps are highlighted and where the icons are placed.
+From the panel size, icon margin, and padding, to the way running apps are highlighted and where the icons are placed.
 Windows users have long been trying to find ways to center the taskbar icons.
 On your GNOME taskbar, this is as easy as selecting a center layout from the Taskbar position drop-down menu.
 There’s a lot for you to explore here, but there’s one thing you may want to change.

 Change the behavior